 Establishing relationships with persons from cultures different from ourselves can be challenging.
 One of the challenges is learning new customs and traditions.

-This can be a fun and exciting experience to have because you are learning something new about another member of the world.
+This can be a fun and an exciting experience to have because you are learning something new about another member of the world.